cortexlabs/cortex/examples/pytorch/text-generator/README.md

-# Deploy models as Sync APIs
+# Deploy models as Realtime APIs

 _WARNING: you are on the master branch; please refer to examples on the branch corresponding to your `cortex version` (e.g. for version 0.18.*, run `git checkout -b 0.18` or switch to the `0.18` branch on GitHub)_

-This example shows how to deploy a text generator using a GPT-2 model from Hugging Face's transformers library.
+This example shows how to deploy a realtime text generatation API using a GPT-2 model from Hugging Face's transformers library.

 <br>